Deen (singer): Early life

 Fuad Backović was born on 12 April 1982 in Sarajevo, Bosnia and Herzegovina, then SFR Yugoslavia.
-When Backović was two years old, his father Zaim Backović, who worked as a representative of a construction company in Libya, relocated to the Middle Eastern country for six years.
+When Backović was two years old, his father Zaim Backović, who worked as a representative of a construction company in Libya, relocated to the North African country for six years.
 The name Fuad means "heart" in Arabic, while his stage name Deen is taken from the Arabic Dīn meaning "faith".
 Backović has stated his love for music stems from his mother Sabina, an amateur singer who gave up the prospect of a career in music to get a degree in Economics and later on, to raise a family.
 Backović has a younger brother named Faris.

 The war in Bosnia and Herzegovina from 1992 to 1996, stands out as the most difficult moments in his life.
 He spent most of the war with his mother, brother, grandparents and other family members in the basement of the family home in the Koševo neighborhood of Sarajevo, while his father was in the battlefield, a soldier in the Army of the Republic of Bosnia and Herzegovina.
 Following the war, his father became a politician, serving as the Minister of Economy of Bosnia and Herzegovina and a member of the Bosnian parliament.